jsmoxon/JavaDocs/README.md

 ##Code Example

 Now let’s take a look at some simple Java code.
 The sample below verifies the title of the Amazon.com home page.
-Even though this example is simple, it contains everything needed to run an automated test on Sauce Labs.
+This example test doesn't have all the features we'd like, but it contains all the basics required to run an automated test on Sauce Labs:

 ```java
 import org.openqa.selenium.By;